CrowdCounting10/CrowdTracking/README.md

 ## Running the code

-### Requirements

-Python 3.8
+Main requirement: Python 3.8

-Install requirement.txt
+Install requirements.txt

 To train the model, use:
 - main.py